NavreetKB/Analysis-Design-Algorithms/README.md

 4. The smaller array is processed first and the starting and ending points of larger subaray are pushed onto stack.
 5. After processing smaller subarrays the larger ones are popped out of stack and sorted.
 6. The loop stops when the stack is empty.
+7. This algorithm improves stack space usage in recusrsion as in worst case of recursive quicksort ( 1 and n-1 division ) the stack space need is O(n) whereas here it will never require more than O(logn) and in worst case it may remain almost constant as indices are popped out just after being pushed.

 OUTPUT:
 enter the size of array 7